 Michelle McCue of Gustan Cho Associates said the city is not replacing retiring workers due to the financial crisis they are facing.
 Michelle McCue said the following:

 Personnel reductions would save a total of $106.3 million through 350 layoffs and 1,912 vacancies left unfilled.
 They mayor is also asking all non-union employees to take five unpaid furlough days.

 Look At The Chart Below On How Much Chicagoans Are Facing In Property Tax Increases:

 Adding to more bad news, the Chicago Public Schools is also running at a budget deficit.
 Chicago Public Schools is recommending has a $130.4 million property tax levy increase that will hit homeowners next year with an average increase of 4.2%.

 The city is a major mess.
 There is no green light at the end of the tunnel.
-High property taxes is hurting Chicago homeowners in more ways than one.
+High property taxes are hurting Chicago homeowners in more ways than one.
 High property taxes mean lower home appreciation.
-High property taxes, corruption, high cost of living, incompetent leadership, high crime, and far left liberal ideas and policies is driving residents away from the city.
+High property taxes, corruption, high cost of living, incompetent leadership, high crime, and far-left liberal ideas and policies is driving residents away from the city.
 The city needs new leadership.
 A competent mayor with a proven track record will be a great start.